consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_extensions.md

 ## How to get the extension points list?

-[Extension Point List](/appendix/resources/extension_point_list.md) contains all available in *IntelliJ Platform* and from bundled plugins in IntelliJ IDEA.
+[Extension Point List](/appendix/resources/extension_point_list.md) contains all available in *Consulo* and from bundled plugins in IntelliJ IDEA.

 Alternatively (or when using 3rd party extension points), all available extension points for the specified namespace can be listed using auto-completion inside the `<extensions>` block.
 Use **View \| Quick Documentation** in the lookup list to access more information about the extension point and implementation (if applicable).